 Bachmann E-Z Track

 Much like with Lionel FasTrack in O gauge, Bachmann E-Z Track dominates the HO scale train set market.
 So much so that other manufacturers will sometimes include E-Z Track in their own sets to improve their marketability.
-If you have an E-Z Track setup, you have a couple of options for power.
+If you have an E-Z Track setup, you have a couple of options for powering your model train.
 Whereas some terminal tracks are only available in one configuration, Bachmann has made a point to offer theirs in both straight and 18″ radius curve configurations.
-So whether you want a long straightaway or a simple loop around the Christmas tree, you can be sure that connecting power won’t be an issue.
+So whether you want a long straightaway train track or a simple loop around the Christmas tree, you can be sure that connecting power won’t be an issue.
 All E-Z Track terminal tracks double as a railroad crossing in appearance, and function as a re-railer for partially derailed trains in motion.

 Lionel Magnelock Track

 Magnelock track is a relatively recent addition to the available lineup of HO scale track types.
 Developed alongside Lionel’s new range of HO scale locomotives, rolling stock, and train sets, the system has a few unique features.
 Like the other systems above, it comes with a pre-molded roadbed, however there are no complicated locking mechanisms!
 As the name suggests, magnets do all the work.
 Power is additionally transmitted via the roadbed between segments, negating the need for rail joiners.
-Space has however been left to attach rail joiners should you wish to connect their system to a segment of standard track.
-As with the options above, Magnelock Track requires a straight terminal track to receive power, which is fairly bulky and may not be suitable for detailed layouts.
+Space has however been left to attach rail joiners should you wish to connect their system to a segment of standard train track.
+As with the options above, Magnelock Track requires a straight terminal track to receive power, which is fairly bulky and may not be suitable for detailed train layouts.

 Standard track in this case is essentially any track other than the proprietary systems mentioned above.
 Tracks of this variety are by far the most versatile, as you can mix and match pieces from just about any manufacturer.
 What you do need to look out for though is rail heights.
 Typical heights are Code 100, Code 83, and Code 70.
 While these can be used together, you generally want to avoid mixing rail heights, as the transition will make for a bumpy ride for your trains.
-In many cases serious modelers will simply solder feeder wires directly to the track where needed to power their layouts, however there are some easier options.
+In many cases serious modelers will simply solder feeder wires directly to the track where needed to power their model train layouts, however there are some easier options.
 You can purchase both straight and curved terminal tracks for a simple and robust solution, or (our personal favorite method) you can use terminal rail joiners which feature pre-soldered wires attached to them.

-N scale has many of the same options as HO when it comes to track and terminal power choices.
+N scale has many of the same options as HO scale when it comes to track and terminal power choices.
 If you model in N scale, these are your options.

 Bachmann E-Z Track

-Bachmann offers their entire E-Z Track range in both HO and N scale.
-Just as with their HO counterparts, N scale terminal tracks have the appearance of a railroad crossing, can be purchased in both straight and curved configuration, and will act as re-railers for derailed trains.
+Bachmann offers their entire E-Z Track range in both HO scale and N scale.
+Just as with their HO scale counterparts, N scale terminal tracks have the appearance of a railroad crossing, can be purchased in both straight and curved configuration, and will act as re-railers for derailed trains.
 Curved terminal tracks are available with a 11 1/4″ radius.

 Atlas also offers their ballasted track system in N scale, albeit with slightly different ballast colors than their HO counterparts.
 N scale terminal tracks are available in pairs, and feature a scale electrical cabinet to conceal the wiring.
 This is a great feature if being used in a fully detailed layout, as these can be found along most railroads in reality, and won’t look obviously out of place in a realistic scene.